 Back in the old days, before the discovery of extrasolar planets, it was generally assumed that giant gaseous planets only existed in the frozen outer reaches of solar systems.
 This was based on theories of planetary formation, plus the idea that lighter gases such as hydrogen—which is the principal atmospheric component of gas giants—would quickly escape into space if the planet were heated to the temperatures of the inner Solar System.

 This all went by the wayside when astronomers began discovering giant planets that actually orbit closer to their stars than Mercury does to our Sun.
-In fact, to date, by far the largest percentage of extrasolar planets discovered belong in the category of hot Jovians, that is, giant planets like Jupiter or Saturn—or even larger—which orbit in close to their suns.
-Well over 750 have been discovered at the time of this article.
+In fact, to date, the second highest percentage of extrasolar planets discovered belong in the category of hot Jovians, that is, giant planets like Jupiter or Saturn—or even larger—which orbit in close to their suns.
+Well over 800 have been discovered at the time of this article.
 They still present a problem to astronomers working on theories of planetary formation.